JoshuaBolitho/Template-Node-GraphQL-MongoDB/README.md

-# Rocket Demo
+# Template for building web applications
-Demo application built on MongoDB, Node, GraphQL, Express, and ES6 syntax.
+Built on GraphQL, MongoDB, Node, and Express for client communication.
+Server and client structure, module imports, and syntax are identical.
 Database forks to project directory when using NPM scripts.

 ## Installation